Albert Campion: Characteristics

 Campion is thin, blond, wears horn-rimmed glasses, and is often described as affable, inoffensive and bland, with a deceptively blank and unintelligent expression.
-He sometimes engages in silly stunts, slapstick humor, and carries a realistic-looking water pistol instead of a firearm.
+He sometimes engages in silly stunts, slapstick humour, and carries a realistic-looking water pistol instead of a firearm.
 He is nonetheless a man of authority and action, and considers himself to be a helpful and comforting 'Uncle Albert' to friends and those in need.
 In some stories, he lives in a flat above a police station at Number 17A, Bottle Street, in Piccadilly, London.
 In the early stories he has a pet jackdaw called Autolycus.

 In some stories, Allingham explores the differences between society as it existed before the Great War, and the modern world.
 Campion sometimes works as an intermediary between old upper-class characters and the new, modern police.